Learning Calibrated Uncertainties for Domain Shift: A Distributionally Robust Learning Approach

-$\bm{F}$ is the predictor player minimizing the loss function while $\bm{G}$ is the adversary maximizing the loss function.
-After solving this game, $\bm{F}$ is our estimate of $\hat{P}_t(Y|X)$, which we will use for the classification on the target domain.
+$\bm{f}$ is the predictor player minimizing the loss function while $\bm{g}$ is the adversary maximizing the loss function.
+After solving this game, $\bm{f}$ is our estimate of $\hat{P}_t(Y|X)$, which we will use for the classification task on the target domain.

-Eq.~\eqref{eq:game} is defined on the \textbf{target} domain only.
+Eq.~\myeqref{eq:game} is defined on the \textbf{target} domain only.
 How could a predictor be properly trained while there are no target labels available?
-The answer is that the adversary $\bm{G}$ is implicitly constrained by the \textbf{source} features.
-We use the following constraints to make sure that $\bm{G}$ is close to $P_s(Y|X)$:
+The answer is that the adversary $\bm{g}$ is implicitly constrained by the \textbf{source} features.
+We use the following constraints to make sure that $\bm{g}$ is close to $P_s(Y|X)$:

-where $\bm{x}_i \sim P_{s}(X)$ and $g_y$ is the $y$-th dimension of $\bm{g}$.
-Eq.~\eqref{eq:constraints} is a necessary but not sufficient condition for $\bm{G} = P_s(Y|X)$, thus serving as an implicit constraint for $\bm{G}$ to be close to the true $P_t(Y|X)$ under the covariate shift assumption.
+where $\bm{x}_i \sim P_{s}(X)$, $g_y$ is the $y$-th dimension of $\bm{g}$ and $\bm{\phi}(\bm{x}_i)$ is the feature for $\bm{x}_i$.
+Eq.~\myeqref{eq:constraints} is a necessary but not sufficient condition for $\bm{g} = P_s(Y|X)$, thus serving as an implicit constraint for $\bm{g}$ to be close to the true $P_t(Y|X)$ under the covariate shift assumption.
 Given a predefined feature function $\bm{\phi}$, when the adversary perturbs the conditional label distribution, certain aggregate function of $\bm{\phi}$ on $\bm{g}$ should equal to the counterpart on the empirical source data.

-\textbf{From DRL to density ratio:} When using the expected target logloss in Eq.~\eqref{eq:game}, Eq.~\eqref{eq:dratio} is derived by solving the predictor $\bm{F}$.
-Here we refer the derivation details to \cite{liu2014robust} but emphasize the important properties of the prediction as follows.

-\textbf{Representation-level conservativeness:} One of the main properties of Eq. \eqref{eq:dratio} is that the predictions have higher certainty for inputs closer to the source domain when $\Ps(\bm{x})/\Pt(\bm{x})$ is large.
-On the contrary, when $\Ps(\bm{x})/\Pt(\bm{x})$ is small, the prediction is more uncertain.
+\paragraph{From DRL to density ratio (derivation of $\textit{\textbf{f}}$):} When using the expected target log loss in Eq.~\myeqref{eq:game}, Eq.~\myeqref{eq:dratio} is derived by solving the predictor $\bm{f}$.
+Here we refer the derivation details to \cite{liu2014robust} but emphasize an important property of the prediction: representation-level conservativeness, which means the predictions are more certain for inputs closer to the source domain (larger $\Ps(\bm{x})/\Pt(\bm{x})$) and more uncertain when $\Ps(\bm{x})/\Pt(\bm{x})$ is small.
 This property reflects the model's ability to convey information about what it does not know through the model uncertainty.

-\subsection{Class-regularized distributionally robust learning}
+\subsection{Class-regularized Distributionally Robust Learning}